macloo/flask-exercise/README.md

 <title>{{ the_title }}</title>
 ```

-Another thing to note in *base.html* is that these two directives exactly match those in *index.html*:
+Another thing to note in *base.html* is that these two directives EXACTLY match those in *index.html*:

 ```html+jinja
 {% block content %}
 {% endblock %}
 ```

-You could set up multiple blocks, in which case additional blocks would need to be labeled something other than *content*.
+You could set up multiple blocks, in which case *additional* blocks would need to be labeled something *other than* **content.**

-A final note about template files, for now, is that the double curly braces contain a placeholder that will be replaced by text, as we saw in *index.html*:
+A final note about template files, for now, is that the double curly braces contain a placeholder that will be REPLACED by text, as we saw in *index.html*:

 ```html+jinja
 {% for pair in pairs %}